Wanted: more women for our award-winning apprenticeships

 We ran a targeted campaign aimed at women looking for a career change during the COVID-19 pandemic in 2021, and our Ex-Forces programme got off to a great start in 2022, hiring 143 former service personnel with a target of recruiting 500 veterans, reservists, spouses and partners by the end of 2023.
 And we’re on track to achieve our goal of recruiting 3,500 new apprentices by 2030, having hired 1,033 by the end of 2022.

 We’re working together for bigger change

-Did you know that only 16% of women have technology suggested to them as a career compared with 36% of males?
-3 To achieve a brighter future for tomorrow’s women we need to tackle the root cause of the problems.
+To achieve a brighter future for tomorrow’s women we need to tackle the root cause of the problems.
 That’s why we’ve signed up to the Tech She Can Charter, a commitment by organisations to work together to increase the number of women working in technology roles in the UK.
 It aims to change things at a society level by inspiring and educating not only women and young girls, but also parents and teachers who are huge influencers of career choices.

 Empowering women at British Gas

 As an industry leader we can positively influence the gender gap by being recognised as a great place for women to work.
 The purpose of our Women’s Employee Network is to be a catalyst for change, by enabling and empowering women to meet their full potential in the workplace.
 From adopting flexible job share arrangements to taking up shared parental leave or returning to work after taking a career break, we support women to be their best selves at work.

 The Network is one of eight employee networks across the business and is just one of the ways we are committed to creating a truly diverse and inclusive company where everyone is welcome.